sammuelyee/docs/cartodb-editor.md

 * **Historical API**: This API gives access to tweets beyond 30 days going all the way back to 2006.
 Contact sales@cartodb.com for further details.

-The real time tweets feature is coming soon and will be added to CartoDB for user's to access it.
+The real-time tweets feature is coming soon and will be added to CartoDB for user's to access it.
 It will allow for maps to be updated automatically with live tweets as they are posted.

-### Knowing your data
+### Knowing Your Data

 Which information does a tweet include?
 The most important data retrieved from Twitter is listed as follows: